MicrosoftDocs/memdocs/memdocs/intune/protect/atp-manage-vulnerabilities.md

 - **Disable** or **Enable** a configuration to affect the vulnerability.
 - **Require Attention** alerts the admin to the threat when there's no suitable recommendation to provide.

-An example workflow:
+Following is an example workflow for an application.
+This same general workflow applies for configuration issues:

-- Within Microsoft Defender ATP, a vulnerability for an app named Contoso Media Player v4 is discovered and an admin creates a security task to update that app.
+- A Microsoft Defender ATP scan identifies a vulnerability for an app named Contoso Media Player v4, and an admin creates a security task to update that app.
 The Contoso Media player is an unmanaged app that was deployed with Intune.

   This security task appears in the Intune console with a status of Pending: